 This week in Husker history

 The week of Sept.
-16-22, looking back in stretches of years divisible by five:
+16-22, looking back in five-year intervals:

 1902: The Cornhuskers tune up for the season with a practice game against Lincoln High.

 1912: With the start of fall practice just a week away, Nebraska has an open spot on its schedule to fill.
 (The Cornhuskers would end up playing Adrian College of Michigan.)

 1917: Nebraska's prospects for 1917 – the first season to be affected in a major way by World War I – appear good, according to an analysis from Columbia, Mo.